astrotime/timenomad_app/collections/_newsletters_parts/at-016~07-previous-issues.md

 <!-- COLUMN -->

-**Saturn – Pluto conjunction** is slowing down and is currently at **2.7º orb** as both Saturn and Pluto  are preparing for a **nearly mutual retrograde starting in just a few days time on 24 April** while still approaching their exact conjunction on Jan 13, 2020.
+**Saturn–Pluto** conjunction is currently **separating** at **4.5º orb** as both Saturn and Pluto are in **retrograde** until September 18 and October 3 respectively.
+The date of the exact conjunction is scheduled for **Jan 13, 2020**.
 [Read the story about this event that happens once in about 38 years and its possible repercussions.](/posts/astrology/event/2018/12/22/saturn-pluto-conjunction-year-2019.html)